-Successful completion of this course at KS4 level can lead to further study of Performing Arts at Key Stage 5.
+Successful completion of this course at KS4 level can lead to further study of Performing Arts at advanced level.
 In addition, it is an excellent preparation for all subjects which require presentation and communication and skills.

 French

 Leader of Learning // Mrs L Hughes